jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/tree/master/core_java)]:

-  - Twitter App (In Progress): Creating an app that can create, update and delete a tweet using the Twitter REST API.
+  - Twitter App: Created an app that can create, update and delete a tweet using the Twitter REST API.
 This app follows the DAO design pattern and uses Mockito and JUnit to create test cases for testing the app.
   - JDBC App: Developed an application that uses the JDBC API that allows you to create a connection between Java code and PostgreSQL database.
 It uses the Create, Read, Update and Delete operations using the DAO design patterns.
   - Grep App: Created an app that mimics the Linux grep command that takes a directory or file and traverses each file and line in each of those files to find a pattern that matches the regex expression.
 This app was written using Java and Stream APIs for efficient processing of large files and improving code simplicity.
 This project used Maven to install dependencies and dockerized for easy deployment.